Surprisingly, the ever-so-convenient dishwasher isn't the most essential kitchen appliance.

 Not only that, but you can’t know how much water a dishwasher uses without knowing how a dishwasher works first.

-So how does a dishwasher fully get rid of food remnants on plates and utensils?
+So how do most modern dishwashers fully get rid of food remnants on plates and utensils?

 A dishwasher works through a number of sanitation processes once activated: